New South Wales

 Regional Representatives

-Central West: Jane Aiken
+Central West: Dr Jane Aiken CPSS

-Hunter/Central Coast: Simon Buchanan
+Hunter and Central Coast: Simon Buchanan

 Illawarra: Roy Lawrie